seidelmaycon/game-api/README.md

 ### Authentication

-This API uses **JWT-based stateless authentication**, which is ideal for mobile clients:
+This API uses **JWT-based stateless authentication**:

-- Users sign up via `POST /api/user` with email and password.
+- Users sign up via `POST /api/user` with email and password (minimum 8 characters, 1 letter, 1 number).
-  - User is created with password encrypted using `has_secure_password` and `bcrypt`.
 - Upon login (`POST /api/sessions`), a JWT is issued.
-  - JWT is signed using Rails' secret key base.
   - JWT is valid for 7 days.
-- The JWT must be included in future requests using the `Authorization: Bearer <token>` header.
+- The JWT must be included in future requests using the `Authorization: Bearer <token>` header or `Authorization: <token>`.

-**Why JWT?**

-- Stateless and scalable (no sessions to track);
-- Mobile and REST friendly;
-- Easy to test and extend;

 ### Game Event Submission